-If you are making major changes to your website then you want to ensure that the site migration goes smoothly.
-You could be changing servers, domain names, hosting company or migrating to a new content management such as WordPress.
-Whatever your website migration, you still want to transfer your old site SEO to your new site and ensure that the move does not negatively impact your current website rankings and traffic in Google.
+Making a major change to your website often comes from the need to change servers or domain names, perhaps you need a different hosting company or you might be migrating to a different content management system, such as WordPress.
+Transferring your old site SEO to your new site will ensure that your move doesn’t negatively impact your rankings and traffic.

 The Planning Stage

-The final part of the pre-migration stage is to assess the site to determine how it is currently performing so we can use this as a benchmark to check against when the migration is complete.
+As a final element of the pre-migration stage, we’ll run a diagnostic on how well your site is currently performing so that we can compare it as a benchmark against the migration once it’s complete.

 During and after the website SEO migration

-As the migration takes place, we’ll be on hand to help your technical team with any issues that may arise.
+Throughout the migration, we’ll be on hand to help with any technical issues that may arise.